Nuclear Fusion Startup to Build Government Subsidised £300 Million Plant in UK

 Canadian start-up General Fusion, a nuclear fusion firm backed by Jeff Bezos, has announced plans to build a £300 million pilot power plant outside London by 2025, with construction expected to begin next year.
-Potentially creating vast amounts of carbon and waste-free energy by the middle of the decade.
+Potentially creating vast amounts of waste-free energy by the middle of the decade.

 The project, which received an undisclosed amount of funding from Whitehall, will be “a huge boost for [the government’s] plans to develop a fusion industry,” according to UK Science Minister Amanda Solloway, who added “fusion energy has great potential as a source of limitless, low-carbon energy.”
 Just as well, because the government pledged a whopping £12 billion in funding for green tech last year…